Where is Montenegro

 Pricelist For National Park Skadar Lake

-The breathtaking views from the summit far reach northwest to the Bay of Kotor, towards Skadar Lake in the southeast and across the central inland plateaus and mountain ranges of Montenegro.
-The village of Njegos, where the poet was born, is 19km away and is famed for the locally cured prosciutto ham.
+The breathtaking views from the summit far reach northwest to the Gulf Of Kotor, towards Skadar Lake in the southeast and across the central inland plateaus and mountain ranges of Montenegro.
+Njegusi (Njeguši, Његуши), the village of Njegos, where the poet was born, is 19km away and is famed for the locally cured prosciutto ham – Njegusi prosciutto.

-The road from Njegos to Kotor descends through 32 hairpin bends, known locally as the ‘Serpentine’ and gives a spectacular view of the Bay of Kotor.
+The road from Njegusi to Kotor descends through 32 hairpin bends, known locally as the Serpentine and gives a spectacular view of the Boka.

 Pricelist For National Park Lovcen